andrewy9/credit-card-api/README.md

 # credit-card-api
 credit card api for tower's technical assignment

+For this assignment, I created a three sets of apis which does the following.
+1. Retrieve all credit card data stored in the server.
+2. Retrieve a specific card data stored in the server, queried by its card number.
+3. Create and store a new card data in the server.

-For this assignment, I was not able to finish all of the required components due to lack of time.
+However, I was not able to finish all of the required components due to lack of time.

 1. Security
 2. Integration Testing
 3. Write more verbose api documentatoin for the customer

 One more thing to note is that there is a validation error to do with LocalDate which is causing the appliation's post requets to fail.
-I wasn't able to fix this issue in time.
+I wasn't able to fix this issue in time given.

 ## Hind sight
 1. I believe I have spent too much time on seraching for the correct regex patern.
 It would be good for me to learn more about regex sooner than later.